Dedicated with love to

 Whereas I hung with the river rat crowd, roaming aimlessly around town and down along the scrap yards by the river, my brothers were better students and so ended up hanging more with the Fox Chapel kids.
 They played ultimate frisbee and Dungeons and Dragons.
 They were tuned in to new wave and progressive music, early punk, and up-and-coming bands like the Police, U2 and the Talking Heads.
 My friends and I, on the other hand, were all about the rock (now known as “classic rock”) on WDVE, DVE for short.
 We obsessed over our album collections, and listened to all the head bangers, hair bands and psychedelic troubadours of the late sixties and seventies: Jethro Tull, Floyd, Led Zep, Stones, Allman Brothers, Foghat, Queen, Skynyrd, Doors, Boston, Heart, Bachman Turner Overdrive, ELO, Blue Oyster Cult….
 These bands and so many others made up the soundtrack for keg parties, cruising in cars, chasing girls and partying.
 We moved through a world of jag offs, burnouts, jocks, motorheads, theater freaks—all the usual cliques and high school heroes.

 I have to mention my buddies from high school: Rich, Al, Paul, Joe and Doug.
 Too many crazy stories and memories to include here.
 Even though we live in different parts of the country and rarely talk anymore, when you grow up with guys and run the gauntlet of adolescence with them, they are your brothers for all time.
 Eventually, we all got part time jobs.
-I was a busboy in a fancy mob-run joint by the river in Sharpsburg, then a dishwasher, and then I shagged shopping carts at the Thorofare supermarket.
+I was a busboy in a fancy mob-run joint by the river in Sharpsburg, where the slick guido waiters made table side Caesar salads with great fanfare.
+And later I shagged shopping carts at the Thorofare supermarket.

 Mom was working a full time corporate job at Gulf Oil, raising three boys, and getting her masters in Toxicology from Duquesne University downtown--all at the same time.
 Only now with my own kids do I begin to realize how hard that must have been, the strength and focus and crushing exhaustion, all so her three boys could have a better life.
 Back in the earlier years, mom was an accomplished amateur photographer with her own darkroom.
 But after the divorce, she didn’t have many interests like that or go out on many dates.

 After college and a stint writing department store advertising in New Jersey, I headed west to California.
-I was a young man seeking the Jack Kerouac allure of westward roads.
-I was also seeking better economic prospects than were available in the 1980s recession-plagued Rust Belt.
+I had a head full of romantic notions, seeking the Jack Kerouac allure of westward roads.
+California was exotic for a kid who had never been west of Ohio.
+I was also seeking better economic prospects than were available in the recession-plagued Rust Belt of the mid-1980s.
 The heavy industry that built the city had rapidly collapsed under the pressure of foreign steel competition.
 Overseas competitors had the advantage of cheaper labor and modernized fabrication technology.
-The once strong labor unions were unable to save jobs.
+The once strong labor unions lost power and were blamed for the job losses.
 From the early 1960s to present, Pittsburgh has lost half of its population due to economic relocation.
+A side note to this: the diaspora of Pittsburghers accounts for so many Steeler fans attending the team's road games.

 With mom moved to Philly and grandma and LaVerne gone, the sense of “home” had fragmented, and there wasn’t a lot keeping me in the Burgh.
 But I brought a piece of Pittsburgh with me: the recipes.
 Over the years the foods of my upbringing have become more and more important.
 And at the same time, I have come to accept that these beloved Rust Belt dishes are totally out of step with contemporary preferences for cooking lighter, healthier and quicker—if anybody cooks from scratch anymore at all.
 My kids don’t like the old eastern European food, just like my brothers and I didn’t like it when we were growing up.
-Today, this food remains my touchstone, simple, rich one pot meals.
+Today, this food remains my touchstone—simple, rich one-pot meals.
+When we serve stuffed peppers or sadma, it's like my mom is there at the table with us.

-Near the end of my mom’s life, when she had moved out to California to be with her grand kids, I told her I’d write this story.
+Near the end of my mom’s life, she had moved out to California to be near grand kids.
+I told her then that I’d write this story.
 She would have loved to read it.
-For a long time I didn’t think much of our family story.
+To be honest, I didn't get along with her a lot of the time.
+I resented her advise, and she didn't approve of my circuitous life path.
+And until more recently, I didn’t think much of our family story.
 Maybe a young man doesn’t know how to appreciate things passed down.
-But when mortality starts whispering in his ear, he comes to see his small part in a much longer chain, most of which is obscured and forgotten.
-And so he tells the story of that little piece of the chain, and in doing so, draws a map back to his own self.
+But then mortality starts whispering in his ear, and he comes to see his small part in a much longer chain, most of which is obscured and forgotten.
+And so he tells the story of that little piece of the chain, and he tries to understand his own sense of meaning.

 I have documented these recipes to honor mom, grandma, and aunt LaVerne, a tribute to how hard they worked to give us a good life.
-The older I get, the more I treasure the food and memories of Pittsburgh and the times we had growing up.
+The older I get, the more I treasure the food and memories of growing up in Pittsburgh.
 It seems like we’re so far from those times now.
 I am coming to realize all you really own are your stories.
 Bloodlines and food.
 Appetite is remembrance.
 In the end, food may be the best artifact we have for reckoning back into the past.